Skip to Main Content

 Collapse

-DE-SC0022311: Artificial intelligence and data science enabled predictive modeling of collective phenomena in strongly correlated quantum materials
+DE-SC0022311: AI and data science enabled predictive modeling of collective phenomena in strongly correlated quantum materials

 Award Status: Active